zhekovdobri/zhekovdobri/README.md

 ![Design and Development](https://github.com/zhekovdobri/zhekovdobri/blob/76c06a6ab2ca415e4237b6a41538ce5be077daf8/New_Logo1.png)

 # Dobri Zhekov
 I'm full stack web developer who work and live in Norway.
-I do content on Design and Development as well work in Wordpress.
+I do content on Design and Development as well work with Wordpress.
 My favorite IDE is VSC.
 I also enjoy working with Photoshop, UI, UX and design in general.

 ## Skills and Experience